kguralpdx/Cancer_Drug_Analysis/README.md

 Some of the x-axis functionality seemed temperamental; sometimes it worked and other times it would cause an error.
 Those have been commented out in the jupyter notebook.

-One mouse had multiple entries for the same timeoints so that mouse was removed from the analysis data making the total mouse count 248.
+One mouse had multiple entries for the same timepoints so that mouse was removed from the analysis data making the total mouse count 248.